szerticspeter/shopify-dzine-app/README.md

 # Shopify Dzine.ai Canvas App with Gelato Integration

-This amazing application provides a seamless workflow for users to:
+This amazing and user-friendly application provides a seamless workflow for users to:
 1. Upload an image to your Shopify store
 2. Apply artistic styles using Dzine.ai
 3. Send the stylized image to Gelato's Personalization Studio